AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/quickinsight.md

 ## Known limitations

-If you try to edit directly within the table, it will cause the Quick Insights builder (the fill-in-the-blank tool) to become out of sync.
-You can restore it to the previous Quick Insight settings by going to **[!UICONTROL Help > Tutorials]**, or you can clear the table by clicking **[!UICONTROL Clear]** at the top right of the Quick Insights panel.
+If you try to edit directly within the table, it will cause the [!UICONTROL Quick Insights Builder] (the fill-in-the-blank tool) to become out of sync.
+You can restore it to the previous Quick Insight settings by going to **[!UICONTROL Help > Tutorials]**, or you can clear the table by clicking **[!UICONTROL Resync Builder]** at the top right of the Quick Insights panel.

 Otherwise, building directly will cause the table to now behave as a traditional Freeform table, without the helpful features for new users.